-is the sum of the first n odd integers.
+is the sum of the first n odd integers (notice that the nth odd integer is 2n-1).
 Experiment a bit with the sum for the first few positive integers and guess its value in terms of n.
-Now apply the technique of Problem 363 to prove that you are right.
+Now apply the technique of Problem 360 to prove that you are right.
+Online hint.

-In Problems 363 and 364 our proofs had several distinct elements.
+In Problems 360 and 361 our proofs had several distinct elements.
 We had a statement involving an integer n.
-We knew the statement was true for the first few nonnegative integers in Problem 363 and for the first few positive integers in problem 364.
-We wanted to prove that the statement was true for all nonnegative integers in Problem 363 and for all positive integers in Problem 364.
+We knew the statement was true for the first few nonnegative integers in Problem 360 and for the first few positive integers in Problem 361.
+We wanted to prove that the statement was true for all nonnegative integers in Problem 360 and for all positive integers in Problem 361.
 In both cases we used the method of proof by contradiction; for that purpose we assumed that there was a value of n for which our formula wasn't true.
 We then chose k to be the smallest value of n for which our formula wasn't true.
-This meant that when n was k-1, our formula was true, (or else that k-1 wasn't a nonnegative integer in Problem 363 or that k-1 wasn't a positive integer in Problem 364).
+This meant that when n was k-1, our formula was true, (or else that k-1 wasn't a nonnegative integer in Problem 360 or that k-1 wasn't a positive integer in Problem 361).
 What we did next was the crux of the proof.
-We showed that the truth of our statement for n = k - 1implied the truth of our statement for n = k.
+We showed that the truth of our statement for n=k-1 implied the truth of our statement for n=k.
 This gave us a contradiction to the assumption that there was an n that made the statement false.
 In fact, we will see that we can bypass entirely the use of proof by contradiction.
 We used it to help you discover the central ideas of the technique of proof by mathematical induction.

-The central core of mathematical induction is the proof that the truth of a statement about the integer n for n = k - 1 implies the truth of the statement for n = k.
+The central core of mathematical induction is the proof that the truth of a statement about the integer n for n=k-1 implies the truth of the statement for n=k.
 For example, once we know that a set of size 0 has 2^0 subsets, if we have proved our implication, we can then conclude that a set of size 1 has 2^1 subsets, from which we can conclude that a set of size 2 has 2^2 subsets, from which we can conclude that a set of size 3 has 2^3 subsets, and so on up to a set of size n having 2^n subsets for any nonnegative integer n we choose.
 In other words, although it was the idea of proof by contradiction that led us to think about such an implication, we can now do without the contradiction at all.
-What we need to prove a statement about n by this method is a place to start, that is a value n0 of n1 for which we know the statement to be true, and then a proof that the truth of our statement for n = k - 1 implies the truth of the statement for n = k whenever k > b.
+What we need to prove a statement about n by this method is a place to start, that is a value n0 of n1 for which we know the statement to be true, and then a proof that the truth of our statement for n=k-1 implies the truth of the statement for n=k whenever n2 by